The list of candidates who want to run for local office is sparse.

 Mayor Lee Brain is also running again, and without any challengers.
 He won’t be named mayor, officially, until after the challenge and withdrawal period, which ends on Friday, Sept.
 21.

-The last Prince Rupert city councillor to announced he’s running for re-election was Blair Mirau who revealed the details to supporters on Friday, Sept.
+The last Prince Rupert city councillor to announced he’s running for re-election is Blair Mirau who revealed the details to supporters on Friday, Sept.
 14, at the Lester Centre of the Arts.

 “After reflecting on the countless expressions of encouragement and support, I’m excited to share my desire to continue serving my hometown on city council,” Mirau said in a press release.